Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 - Lowered their triglycerides by 22.5 percent

-- Lowered their LDL cholesterol by 7.9 percent
+- Lowered their LDL (“bad”) cholesterol by 7.9 percent

-Additionally, a meta-analysis from The Lancet found that Ozempic lowered cardiovascular risk and even decreased the risk of death in people with diabetes and heart disease.
+Additionally, a meta-analysis (analysis of data from several clinical trials) from The Lancet found that Ozempic lowered cardiovascular risk and even decreased the risk of death in people with diabetes and heart disease.

-In addition to taking Mounjaro or Ozempic, a healthy diet and an increased amount of physical activity can go a long way to improving your heart health.
+In addition to taking Ozempic or Mounjaro, a healthy diet and an increased amount of physical activity can go a long way to improving your heart health.

 May cause adverse side effects